coot/ghc-tags-plugin/README.md

 The [Makefile](https://github.com/coot/ghc-tags-plugin/blob/master/Makefile)
 contains some useful commands, e.g. `install`,  `uninstall` or `reinstall` the package in a `package.db` (by default into `cabal` store).
-This is mostly for development, but it could be useful in other scenarios.
+This is mostly for development, but it could be useful in other scenarios as well.

 # ● Exceptions